‘Dance Moms’ Chloe Lukasiak Return: Will Maddie Ziegler Follow Suit?

 Dance Moms, however, could be in trouble not due to Maddie Ziegler’s absence but due to host Abby Lee Miller’s legal issues, which could lead to two and a half years of prison time.
 Because of this, there were rumors going around that the current season of the series might be its final.

-It is being reported that due to Miller’s current problem with the court after being indicted for bankruptcy fraud and a currency violation, Dance Moms might be ultimately cancelled.
+It is being reported that due to Miller’s current problem with the court after being indicted for bankruptcy fraud and a currency violation, Dance Moms might be ultimately canceled.
 This means that if the show gets axed after Season 7, Maddie might not get the same chance that Chloe Lukasiak got to come back.

 It is important to note that Ziegler has not talked about returning to the series, which is no surprise seeing that her exit from it is still a bit fresh.
 It is a different case for Lukasiak, who left the show after the fourth season.

 Dance Moms will return to the small screen with a brand new episode, “Breathless in Denver,” this Tuesday, January 31 on Lifetime.
-Here, Nia Sioux, Kalani Hilliker and Kendall Vertes will clash in one category and only one of them will reign supreme.
+Here, Nia Sioux, Kalani Hilliker, and Kendall Vertes will clash in one category, and only one of them will reign supreme.

 As for Maddie Ziegler, Dance Moms fans could only hope that the show could stay on the air long enough to see her back with the ALDC.